gustaveWPM/OC-SophieBluel/README.md

 It could be unsafe because of the _LocalStorage_ handling of your browser.
 (Nowadays, it works on Chromium based browsers, but not on Firefox.)

-To run it properly, open this project folder in VSCode and run [index.html](./Frontend/index.html) in a [LiveServer instance](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+The safer way to run it is to open this project folder in VSCode and run [index.html](./Frontend/index.html) in a [LiveServer instance](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 <p align="center"><img src="./ReadmeAssets/RunWithLiveServer.png" alt="Run with Live Server example" width="595" height="548" /><br><b>CAUTION: MAKE SURE YOUR FILETREE LOOKS LIKE ON THIS SCREENSHOT</b></p>